polterguy/polterguy.github.io/documentation/faq/index.md

 ## How was Magic created?

-Aista Magic Cloud is created on top of .Net Core and Active Events, or Super Signals.
+Magic Cloud is created on top of .Net Core and Active Events, or Super Signals.
-Super Signals again is a simple design pattern invented by Thomas Hansen in 2009, facilitating for extremely loosely coupled components of C# and .Net classes, resulting in Hyperlambda ending up as an _"orchestration programming language"_, giving Aista Magic Cloud its software development automation features.
+Super Signals again is a simple design pattern invented by Thomas Hansen in 2009, facilitating for extremely loosely coupled components of C# and .Net classes, resulting in Hyperlambda ending up as an _"orchestration programming language"_, giving Magic Cloud its software development automation features.

 ## Is Magic Open Source?

-Aista Magic Cloud is 100% Open Source and free of charge to use.
+Magic Cloud is 100% Open Source and free of charge to use.
 The main backend is licensed as MIT, the dashboard is GPL, and the plugins are LGPL.
 This allows you to use Magic to create closed source applications, while also ensuring improvements to the project itself *stays* Open Source.